A9u3ybaCyb3r/N8NCTL/README.md

 - `restore` refuses to run without `--file`
 - `remove --data` is gated behind a typed `yes` — data survives on any other input
 - Host-access mismatch detection tested against three scenarios (no mapping + access requested; mapping present + already correct; mapping present + `--no-host-access` requested) — recreates only when needed

+---

+## See also

+- `07-n8n-to-host-communication.md` — SSH vs. HTTP Request trade-off analysis for reaching the host
+- `05-n8nkali — Installing on $PATH` — shared path-resolution logic
+- `04-Updating n8n & the pentest Script Usage Guide` — the parent `n8nkali` script this is a standalone counterpart to